kubernetes/enhancements/keps/sig-storage/2485-read-write-once-pod-pv-access-mode/README.md

 First is at the time a pod is scheduled.
-When scheduling a pod, if another pod is found using the same PVC and the PVC uses ReadWriteOncePod, then scheduling will fail and the pod will be considered unresolvable.
+When scheduling a pod, if another pod is found using the same PVC and the PVC uses ReadWriteOncePod, then scheduling will fail and the pod will be considered UnschedulableAndUnresolvable.

 In order to determine if a pod using a ReadWriteOncePod PVC can be scheduled, we need to enumerate all pods and check if any are already consuming this PVC.
 This